MarcoDVisser/ccrtm/README.md

-## ccrtm: Coupled Chain Radiative Transfer Models
+## ccrtm: Coupled Chain Radiative Transfer Models (0.2.0)

 A set of radiative transfer models to quantitatively describe the absorption, reflectance and transmission of solar energy in vegatation, and model remotely sensed spectral signatures of vegetation at distinct spatial scales.
 The main principle behind ccrtm is that many radiative transfer models can form a coupled chain, basically models that feed into each other in a linked chain (from leaf, to canopy, to stand, to atmosphere).
 Included models are prospect family, and 2 stream and 4 stream models for canopies, with planned inclusion atmospheric models.

 The package will slowly be extended as more models are added, and tested, and optimized.
 Please send requests and bug reports.

+Currently the following models are implemented:
+- prospect5
+- prospect5b
+- prospectD
+- foursail
+- foursail2 (leaf angles fixed for each layer)
+- foursail2b (leaf angles differ for each layer)
+- FLIM
+- PROSAIL (5/5b/D)
+- PROSAIL2 (5/5b/D)
+- INFORM (5/5b/D) - only lower level implementation as of yet

+Implementation planned in the near future:
+- SMAC

 [![cran version](http://www.r-pkg.org/badges/version/ccrtm)](http://cran.rstudio.com/web/packages/ccrtm)
 [![rstudio mirror downloads](http://cranlogs.r-pkg.org/badges/ccrtm?color=E664A4)](https://github.com/metacran/cranlogs.app)